sanishka94/documentation/Facebook.md

                                    grant_type=fb_exchange_token&
                                    client_id={app-id}&
                                    client_secret={app-secret}&
-                                   fb_exchange_token={your-access-token}
+                                   fb_exchange_token={user-access-token}

 - App ID and the App secret can be obtained from: App page -> Settings -> Basic
+- or from the url: https://developers.facebook.com/apps/{app-id}/dashboard)
+- For the access token, use your (short lived) access token generated from the graph api console.

 ### Get User ID
-Send get request to this endpoint: https://graph.facebook.com/me?access_token={your-access-token}
+Send get request to this endpoint: https://graph.facebook.com/me?access_token={user-access-token}

 ### Get Long Lived Page Access Token
+Send get request to this endpoint: https://graph.facebook.com/{graph-api-version}/{user-id}/accounts?access_token={long-lived-user-access-token}
+- you will recieve your Long lived pags access token in the "access token" attribute.